Mon State Cultural Museum: Other cultures

 The museum also displays artefacts of the Pyu people, Taungoo culture and Konbaung culture including the 19th century divans used by Konbaung dynasty's Queen Seindon and Princess Myat Phaya Galay, who resided in Mawlamyine in the late 19th century or the early 20th century.

 Entry

-Museum's opening hour is 09:30 AM - 04:30 PM (Tuesday to Sunday) except public holidays.
+Museum's opening hour is 09:30 AM – 04:30 PM (Tuesday to Sunday) except public holidays.

-The museum entry fee are charged at 5,000 Kyats (approximately US$3) for foreign visitors, 500 Kyats for local adults and free-of-charges for school children.
+The museum entry fee is charged at 5,000 Kyats (approximately US$3) for foreign visitors, 500 Kyats for local adults and free-of-charges for school children.